CodzHorizon/Spotify-Clone/README.md

 ## ©️ Copyright

-© 2025 Your Name.
+© 2025 CodzHorizon.
 All rights reserved.

 This project is intended for educational and personal use only.
 Spotify and its logo are trademarks of Spotify AB.
 This clone is not affiliated with or endorsed by Spotify in any way.